 The University of Lincoln offers a variety of merit-based and subject-specific bursaries and scholarships.
 Please see our scholarships and bursaries page for up-to-date information.

-Studying for an undergraduate degree is a big commitment on your son or daughter’s time but many students find they are able to balance their study with part-time work.
+Studying for an undergraduate degree is a big commitment on child's time but many students find they are able to balance their study with part-time work.
 The Job Shop, jointly run by the University’s Careers and Employability Service and the Students’ Union, offers dedicated support for students who are looking for part-time employment while they study.

 More information about undergraduate fees and funding can be found on our dedicated fees and funding pages.